Bangladesh–India border: Barrier

 Out of total length of International Border with Bangladesh 4096.70 km, Government of India has completely fenced 3180 km by 2024 and the remaining 916 km is covered by physical and non-physical barriers as it is not feasible to fence the entire border due to densely forested rugged mountains, riverine and marshy areas.
 India has similar fence on borders with Pakistan and Myanmar.

 The approved length of the fence along the Indo-Bangladesh border was 3326.14 km in 2018, sections of which were progressively constructed, i.e. 2529 km by November 2007, 2649 km by October 2009, 2735 km by March 2011, 2746.44 km by February 2018, 2803.013 km by July 2019, 3141 km by August 2021, and 3180 km by 2024.

+In June 2026, people in Lyngkhong village, Meghalaya, protested against the planned India–Bangladesh border fence.
+They said the fence would cut off their village from the rest of India and asked for it to be built along the zero line.
+The event became known as the 2026 Meghalaya border fencing protests.

 Border protection force

 A view of Indo-Bangla border nearby a BSF camp.

 Border Security Force (BSF) is India's border guarding organisation on its border with Pakistan and Bangladesh.
 Border Guards Bangladesh (BGB), formerly known as the Bangladesh Rifles (BDR), is a paramilitary force responsible for the security of Bangladesh's 4427 km long border with India and Myanmar.